Breathing and Posture: Can Bad Posture Affect Your Breathing?

 The term “posture” refers not only to our upright posture but also to our overall alignment from head to toe and the positioning of various body components relative to one another.

 Posture is a term used to describe how you hold your body upright against gravity when standing or sitting.
 Posture also includes the position and condition of our internal organs, which can affect posture if they are compromised by illness or injury.
-In addition, your posture can affect how well you breathe, digest food and expel waste.
+In addition, your posture can affect how well you breathe, digest food, and expel waste.
+Proper posture can significantly impact respiratory function by preventing breathing difficulties.

 What is shallow breathing?